How to Improve Your Health and Fitness

 How much physical activity should I get each day?

-The American College of Sports Medicine recommends at least 150 minutes of moderate-intensity cardiorespiratory exercise per week, ideally 30 minutes per day.10)http://blog.nasm.org/fitness/fitness-how-much-activity-is-enough/
+The National Academy of Sports Medicine (NASM) recommends at least 150 minutes of moderate-intensity cardiorespiratory exercise per week, ideally 30 minutes per day. – https://blog.nasm.org/fitness/fitness-how-much-activity-is-enough/

-A growing body of research suggests that spirituality may help some people better cope with illness, depression and stress.12)https://www.healthafter50.com/mental-health/article/the-health-benefits-of-spirituality
+A growing body of research suggests that spirituality may help some people better cope with illness, depression, and stress. – https://www.healthafter50.com/mental-health/article/the-health-benefits-of-spirituality

 What other steps to better health have worked for you?
 Please share, thank you.